Margate Lifeboat Station: History

 On 7 August 1866, the new boat was drawn in procession through the town, to the shore.
 In the presence of a large crowd of over 15,000, the lifeboat was formally presented to the Institution by the Rev. Teignmouth Shore, and then named Quiver No. 1 by Mrs Bateman, wife of the Rev. Canon Bateman, Vicar of Margate.

 Between 1866 and 1883, Quiver No.1 was launched 34 times and saved 70 lives.
-In 1883, the station would receive its second lifeboat from the Quiver Lifeboat Fund, a 37-foot lifeboat also named Quiver No.1, and was launched 68 times saving 61 lives between 1883 and 1898.
+In 1883, the station would receive its second lifeboat from the Quiver Lifeboat Fund, a 37-foot lifeboat again named Quiver No.1, which was launched 68 times, and saved 61 lives, between 1883 and 1898.

 In 1867 it became apparent that the launch system and location of the station on the stone pier had a few shortfalls.
 Among them was that on several occasions the horses that were used to launch the boat had refused to face the heavy sea after being buffeted about by the fierce waves, thus causing delayed launches.
-On 4 February 1898 another heavy sea took the 8 launching horses off their feet and threw them around, some went under the launching carriage resulting in the loss of 4 of the horses.
+On 4 February 1898 another heavy sea took the eight launching horses off their feet and threw them around, some went under the launching carriage resulting in the loss of four of the horses.

+On the 2 December 1897, the vessel Persian Empire of West Hartlepool collided with another vessel off Margate Sands.
+At 05:00, in a north-east gale, both the RNLI lifeboat Quiver No. 1 and the independent lifeboat Friend To All Nations were launched to their aid.
+Quiver reached the vessel, and gave assistance, returning to shore after a service of 31 hours.
+However, the Friend To All Nations capsized while crossing the spit of Nayland Rock, with the loss of nine of the 13 crew.